 Information on placement and proficiency tests for both graduate and undergraduate students can be found here.

-A major in Russian or Polish, or a minor in Russian, Polish, BCS, Ukrainian, or Czech will allow you to attain proficiency in the language, acquire an understanding of the culture, and develop your knowledge of the civilization and history of a significant area of the world.
+A major in Russian or Polish, or a minor in Russian, Polish, BCS, Ukrainian, Czech, or the Cultures & Literatures of Eastern Europe will allow you to attain proficiency in the language, acquire an understanding of the culture, and develop your knowledge of the civilization and history of a significant area of the world.
 Through course offerings in Slavic languages and literatures, you will expand your learning to much of Eastern European culture.
 One of these majors or minors also provides opportunities for experiential learning abroad.

-With their analytical and communication skills, Slavic Department majors and minors have discovered opportunities in a wide range of careers, such as research, business, law or government.
-In addition, Slavic concentrators may choose to continue their education in graduate or professional school.
+With their analytical and communication skills, Slavic Department majors and minors have discovered opportunities in a wide range of careers, such as research, business, law, medicine or government.
+In addition, Slavic majors or minors may choose to continue their education in graduate or professional school.

 Read about specific information for each major and minor offered in the Slavic Department.

-Of course, in addition to Russian language and culture, Michigan offers another concentration for the student interested in Eastern Europe – Russian and East European Studies (REES).
+Of course, in addition to majors in Russian and Polish, Michigan offers another major for the student interested in Eastern Europe – Russian and East European, and Eurasian Studies (REES).
 It is administered by our friends and colleagues at the Center for Russian and East European Studies.
 REES gives the student the opportunity to learn one of the Slavic languages while also taking a broad range of courses relating to Eastern Europe from across the humanities and the social sciences.
-Whether you choose REES or Russian for your degree really depends on where your interests lie, and on your feelings about the respective benefits of the sort of core-oriented liberal-arts degree offered by the Slavic Department and of the area-oriented diversity of study offered by REES.
+Whether you choose REES or Russian/Polish for your degree really depends on where your interests lie, and on your feelings about the respective benefits of the sort of core-oriented liberal-arts degree offered by the Slavic Department and of the area-oriented diversity of study offered by REES.
 Both are good choices, and the overlap between them means that you might even be able to move from one to the other if you change your mind, but it is a good idea to talk to both advisors if you are not sure, before you elect one or the other.
-Both these degrees – Russian and REES – are, as noted, excellent (of course!), and they have many points of contact.
-Needless to say, the Slavic Department and CREES work together on many projects, and all Michigan Russianists are encouraged to follow the excellent and varied range of events at CREES.
+All three of these degrees - Russian, Polish, and REES - are, as noted, excellent (of course!), and they have many points of contact.
+Needless to say, the Slavic Department and CREES work together on many projects, and students are encouraged to follow the excellent and varied range of events at CREES.
 For more information about REES and the Center, follow this link: http://www.ii.umich.edu/crees/.

 Schedule an advising appointment online to meet with the faculty advisor for the program of your choice.
 Look over the requirements for the major or minor prior to the meeting to declare your new major or minor.
 If you want to substitute courses, use transfer credit, or do anything else beyond the basic pattern of the major or minor, talk to your advisor well in advance of graduation!
 When scheduling an appointment for your graduation audit, remember that you will need to check general requirements with a general advisor, too.